 Last September Robert Berg (MI) purchased a Swan 42 in Bermuda.
 She was renamed "To the Moon" and that is exactly where Robert Berg and the crew are right now.
 The results are in and "To the Moon" has won not only her Section, but the Division as well as the 106th Mackinac Cup.

 This is the oldest freshwater race in the world and covers just shy of 290 nautical miles (333 statute miles) in Lake Michigan.
-It starts in Chicago and ends up at Mackinac Island (MI).
+The more than 300 competitors start in Chicago and finish at Mackinac Island (MI).
 "To the Moon" won with a corrected time of 42:11:45 - almost 1.5 hours ahead of the second place boat in her section.

 Berg, representing the New York Yacht Club, had not done this race before, but always wanted to, so he studied up and did a lot of research which led him to the Swan 42 as she had a good rating.
 After sailing from Bermuda to Annapolis she was worked on for several weeks before she was trucked to Michigan.
 It was his daughter, Katie, a student on the Sailing Team at the University of Florida, who was the inspiration to do the race a year ago and as Berg says, "We are all still shocked."